robinsillem/SecurityTraining/Attacks/Session hijacking via XSS.md

 **Stored (aka Persisted) XSS**

 1. The attacker inserts some malicious data into the server's database.
 This might typically be by using the normal features of the application - no additional exploit might be necessary, nor any action by the victim.
+Or it may be done via a different application that uses the same database.
 This is the 'Stored' bit.
 2. The victim's browser sends an entirely innocent request to the server.
 3. The server embeds the malicious data in the response, typically HTML but there are other possibilities - it depends on the design of the site.
 The malicious data appears in the response in a place where the browser (and/or scripts running in the browser) will treat it as active content.
 4. The browser renders (or otherwise processes) the response, running the malicious data as commands.
 The bad thing (whatever the attack was - e.g. sending user data or session IDs to the attacker) happens.